Why emergency fire shelters aren't used in Canada

 U.S. fire officials are investigating how 19 members of the Granite Mountain Hotshots, an elite firefighting team, were killed by a massive wildfire they were fighting near Yarnell, Ariz., Sunday, despite having deployed emergency safety equipment called "fire shelters."

-The devices, which are not used in Canada, are thought to have saved hundreds of firefighters in the U.S. since the 1960s, according to the U.S. Fire Service.
+The devices, which are not used in Canada, are thought to have saved hundreds of firefighters in the U.S. since the 1960s, according to the U.S. Forest Service.

 All 19 of the firefighters who died in Yarnell had deployed their fire shelters, and fire officials are currently investigating to try to figure out why none of them survived, and whether the deaths had anything to do with the fire shelters themselves.